 Overview

 In addition to a plaintext websocket implementation, Rime also has an implementation that sends and receives events as JSON objects.
 Like the other implementation, all synthesis arguments are provided as query parameters when establishing the connection.
+The websocket API buffers inputs up to on of the following punctuation characters:.

 , ?